awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 ### Specifying Optional Parameters<a name="UpdateItemJavaDocumentAPIOptions"></a>

-Along with the required parameters, you can also specify optional parameters for the `updateItem` method including a condition that must be met in order for the update is to occur\.
-If the condition you specify is not met, then the AWS Java SDK throws a `ConditionalCheckFailedException`\.
-For example, the following Java code snippet conditionally updates a book item price to 25\.
-It specifies a ConditionExpression stating that the price should be updated only if the existing price is 20\.
+Along with the required parameters, you can also specify optional parameters for the `updateItem` method, including a condition that must be met in order for the update is to occur\.
+If the condition you specify is not met, the AWS SDK for Java throws a `ConditionalCheckFailedException`\.
+For example, the following Java code example conditionally updates a book item price to 25\.
+It specifies a `ConditionExpression` stating that the price should be updated only if the existing price is 20\.

 **Example**